Simple continued fraction: Non-simple continued fraction

 where the an (n > 0) are the partial numerators, the bn are the partial denominators, and the leading term b0 is called the integer part of the continued fraction.

-To illustrate the use of generalized continued fractions, consider the following example.
+To illustrate the use of non-simple continued fractions, consider the following example.
 The sequence of partial denominators of the simple continued fraction of π does not show any obvious pattern: